 A: No, you do not have to have a copy of the book.
 However, folks who have taken the course in the past have found the book to be very helpful.
 You can purchase the book through our webstore (FlyKits.net), from Amazon, or from many local fly shops.

 Q: Where can I get the needed tying materials?

 A: You can order a set of materials for this class from our webstore (FlyKits.net) or in the Atlanta area from Alpharetta Outfitters.
 You can also purchase tying materials ala carte from your local fly shop.
 Please see the "materials" list below for an inventory of what we'll be using.

 Here is a list of the materials that will be used in the class:.

-* Size 12 or size 14 hook standard length or 1XL
+* Size 12 or size 14 nymph or dry fly hook, standard length

-* "Ultra Chenille" (suitable for San Juan Worms) in red, pink, burgundy, or chartreuse
+* "Ultra Chenille" (a special bonded type of chenille used to tie San Juan Worms) in red, pink, burgundy, or chartreuse

 * Red yarn (blanket-type yarn)